huanlui/chord-suggester/README.md

 conda create --name <env> --file src/requirements-conda.txt
 ```

-### Selenium
+## Installing Selenium

 Scraping notebooks need `Chrome Driver` to be installed from [here](https://sites.google.com/a/chromium.org/chromedriver/home) and copied (unzipped) to the same folder as the notebook (`src` folder).
 In the repo, my version is copied, but it could not work on your computer.
 The driver must be compatible with the installed chrome version.

 In `MacOS`, you must additionally allow mac-os to run non-known apps: open `System Preferences` and click `Security & Privacy`.
 Change `Allow apps downloaded from` to `Anywhere`.

-### How to correctly show sheets on notebooks
+## Showing sheets on notebooks

 In order to make `show()` function work when using `music21` on Notebooks, any music engraving software (such as `Finale`, `Sibelius` or `MuseScore`) needs to be installed.

 I recommend [MuseScore](https://musescore.org) because it is for free, open source, easy to install and light.

-### How to convert model created from Python Keras to TensorFlow.js format in a Conda Environment
+## Converting model created from Python Keras to TensorFlow.js format in a Conda Environment

 `TensorFlow.js` is required but please, stop and don't write ``~pip install tensorflowjs~`` becasue it could break your Anaconda installation (it was my case...).